Acyclic Coloring of Products of Digraphs and of Digraphs with Bounded Treewidth: Introduction

 Because these colorings are generalizations of the classical proper colorings, many authors are interested in adapting classical results about the chromatic number of graphs.
 For example, it is well known that the chromatic number of a graph $G$ is bounded above by its maximum degree plus~1.
 This has been generalized to acyclic colorings in \cite{NL.82}, where the author proves that the dichromatic number of a digraph is at most 1 plus the minimum between the maximum outdegree and the maximum indegree of a vertex.
 In this work, we continue this line of investigation, presenting the acyclic coloring counterpart of classical results about proper colorings of products of graphs.
 We also give an algorithm to compute the dicromatic number that is $\FPT$ when parameterized by the treewith of the underlying graph.
 We mention that $\FPT$ algorithms (and sometimes even $\XP$ algorithms) parameterized by other directed parameters (as for instance directed treewidth, DAG width and directed cliquewidth) are not expected to exist according to results in~\cite{GKR.20,MSW.19}.
+We mention additionally that these results have been presented in the Msc.
+Thesis of Isnard Lopes~\cite{L.20}, and that, since then, a better FPT algorithm parameterized by treewidth has been proposed by Harutyunyan, Lampis and Melissinos~\cite{HLM.21}.

 Our paper is organized as follows.
 In Section~\ref{sec:prelim}, we give basic concepts and present our results regarding products of graphs, making a parallel with existing results on proper colorings.
 In Sections~\ref{sec:general} and~\ref{sec:dicycles}, we present the proofs of said results.
 Finally, in Section~\ref{sec:treewidth} we present our $\FPT$ algorithm and in Section~\ref{sec:conclusion} we make our final remarks.